PHP systems that work but hinder development

 • Technical Status Report

-We analyze the application's architecture, identify critical components, and pinpoint where dependencies or legacy issues are hindering further development.
+We analyze the application's architecture, identify which components are critical, and determine where dependencies or legacy issues are hindering further development.

 • Stabilization of Operations and Updates

-We identify why updates get stuck, where configuration and the package landscape are causing issues, and what should be secured first.
+We identify why updates get stuck, where configuration and the package landscape are causing issues, and what should be addressed first.

 • Bringing order to established structures